StephanieHKay/azure-database-migration97/README.md

   - Utilised SSMS to establish a Management Task and automated regular back-ups of the development database.
 This ensured consistent protection of the database and simplified recovery of the database if required.
   - Tested the newly established maintenance plan by executing.

+## Disaster Recovery Simulation
+- Intentionally caused data loss in the production environment to ensure functioning recovery procedures.

+- Deliberately removed, using SQL statements, critical data fom the production database to replicate a scenario of compromised data integrity using the already established connection in Azure Data Studio.

+- Used Azure SQL Database Backup to restore the production database to a restoration point just before the simulated data loss.
+Validated the restoration success by examining the data through the connection in Azure Data Studio.

+## Geo-replication and Failover configuration